kelienzo/DigiMart/README.md

 * Clone the repository git clone https://github.com/kelienzo/DigiMart.git
 * Open the project in android studio
 * Configure if any errors and allow to build
+* Run the app

 ## Architecture Flow

-* Data The data source, contains the database, Dao and Entity classes *Product Package*,
+* Data The data source, contains the database, Dao and Entity classes Each package holds related features
+  *Product Package*,
   *Sales Package*,
   *Inventory Package*